shural/T470/README.md

 # T470

 Not working
-* USB-C/DP Digital Sound does not work.
+* Thunderbolt USB-C/DP Digital Sound does not work.
 Quick workaround - close and open the lid.
 * Headphone Jack noise.
 Layout-id set to 21, 22, 29, 30 works better but still noise after a few seconds.
+* Thunderbolt USB extension does not work.
+Need to try IOElectiry.kext.
+Might need to add 8086:15C1 to info.plist

 Working
 * Storage extension.